-Structured Petri-net semantics and logic: There is the practical issue of structural operational semantics with Petri nets.
-In several separate Petri-net semantics, that of a language for security protocols [22], a language for biochemical systems [76], and a language with parallel commands and semaphores [43], the same technique has been used, and seems to be much more widely applicable.
-In defining a semantics via a Petri net (or its abbreviation as a form of coloured Petri net), first the net's basic conditions for data, names, resources and control are defined, followed by definition of its events in terms of their pre- and postconditions.
-The definitions proceed in a syntax-directed way, much as in Plotkin's 'Structural Operational Semantics' (SOS) [75], but where in SOS it is generally transitions which are given inductively by rules, here it is events.
+Operational semantics: There are practical, design and dissemination issues in piloting structural operational semantics with Petri nets.
+In several separate Petri-net semantics, that of a language for security protocols [23], a language for biochemical systems [82], and a language with parallel commands and semaphores [49], the same technique has been used, and seems to be much more widely applicable.
+In defining a semantics via a Petri net (or its abbreviation as a form of coloured Petri net), first the net's basic conditions for data, names, resources and control are defined followed by definition of its events in terms of their pre- and postconditions.
+The definitions proceed in a syntax-directed way, much as in Plotkin's 'Structural Operational Semantics' (SOS) [81], but where in SOS it is generally transitions which are given inductively by rules, here it is events.
 One feature currently missing from such semantics is that of symmetry, for example between the different but similar conditions standing for names of resources.
-Quantum systems and event structures: There are intriguing parallels between quantum processes and processes described as event structures, where a degenerate form of entanglement appears in patterns of consistency and conflict amongst events [70], labels on copies of identical processes behave like amplitudes [104], and 'probabilistic tests' [91] resemble the consistent (or decoherent) families of the 'consistenthistories' approach to quantum theory.
+The latter suggests that the development might take place, more appropriately, within nominal or Fraenkel-Mostowski set theory [37, 78], rather than in traditional set theory (see 'Names and processes' below).